 (Bill read first time 29th July, 1919)

 The Hon.
-E. L. Kieran moved to second reading of this Bill.
+E. L. Kiernan moved the second reading of this Bill.
 He said – This Bill should not require a great deal of discussion.
 It’s object is to amend the Rating on Unimproved Values Act 1915.
 That Act contained one section which has prevented municipalities taking advantage to it.
 Section 4 provides –

 Download the pamphlet in pdf format here

 According to Bryan Kavanagh, Land Valuer (Ret.)
 Australian Tax Office,

 Australia had a federal land tax from 1910 to 1952.
 Our valuations are updated and accurate ('highest and best use') assessment is produced once every two years by each municipality, and each State relies on this municipal valuation.
 The ideal would be to assess the actual land rental, rather than striking a rate in the dollar on the site's capital value, but that's a long way off here in Oz.